flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/perf.md

 - PREV PHASE (6L):
     - To switch to the page for the previous phase.
 Not available on the takeoff performance page or already completed phases.
-- ACTIVATE APPR PHASE (&L):
+- ACTIVATE APPR PHASE (6L):
     - Replaces the PREV PHASE prompt when the current phase is active.
     - Push to activate the APPR phase (needs a second push for confirmation).

     !!! note ""
         Note: If the pilots activate the approach phase inadvertently, they can reselect the cruise flight level into the progress page to reactivate the cruise phase.
-- NEXT PHASE (&R):
+- NEXT PHASE (6R):
     - To review the performance page for the next phase.

 ## TAKE OFF